 A: In order to enter the hiring process, both Undergraduate and Graduate MFA students are welcome to enroll in English 101 (undergraduate) or English 201 (graduate).
 This course introduces students to minimalist tutoring and the Center's collaborative methods, as well as instructs on advising techniques and procedures, and encourages reflective and revision strategies to help understand the writing process.
 Once enrolled in the course, students may apply for the position.

-Q: What services do you provide for students and faculty?
+Q: What services do you provide for students?

 A: We offer peer-to-peer advising sessions for both undergraduate and graduate students currently enrolled at Saint Mary's.
-We also offer workshops on various aspects of the writing process that we can present to a class, group of interested students, or faculty members.
+We also offer workshops on various aspects of the writing process that we can present to a class or a group of interested students.
 Previous workshops have included "Integrating Sources" and "APA Style," which focused on in-text citation, reference lists, and formatting.
+We have also done "Chemistry Lab Abstract" and "Peer Review Strategies" workshops.
 These workshops can be conducted in a variety of ways, such as the large-group lecture model and the small-group model.